DyeKuu/INF573-Comic-Face/README.md

 ### Pipeline

 1. Detect humain face by using MTCNN (https://github.com/davidsandberg/facenet).
+Label the position of the eyes and the mouth etc.

-2. Label comic faces.
+2. Label comic faces manually on the eyes and the mouth, etc. Calculated the H matrix using these labelled point.

 3. Replace humain face by comic faces by H matrix.